developingAlex/lakedisappointment/README.md

     ###
     GET http://localhost:7000/...
     ```
-1. add the line to your server.js file so that it knows about the routes.
+1. Add the line to your server.js file so that it knows about the routes.
     ```javascript
     server.use('/', [require('./routes/products')])
     ```
-1. looking into [passport](https://github.com/agrajm/passport-mongo) for authentication.
+1. Looking into [passport](https://github.com/agrajm/passport-mongo) for authentication.
     1. `cd api`
     1. `yarn add passport passport-local passport-local-mongoose`
 1. Going to the create the user model next: